Great Ocean Road Weekend Getaway

 Things to see and do on the Great Ocean Road

 Go to Port Campbell National Park to experience a world of wondrous possibilities.
 If you appreciate the masterful works of nature, travel to the park’s Loch Ard Gorge.
 In Loch Ard Gorge, you will experience an area on the coast that is protected from the ocean by a sandstone enclosure.
-Blue water flows into the gorge from a narrow gap in the rock formation.
 With its serene sapphire water and pristine beach, Loch Ard Gorge is an ideal place to reflect on your adventures in Victoria.
-Listen to the music of the ocean as you enjoy the serenity of nature.

 Port Campbell also has the London Arch, a massive stack of sandstone in Bass Strait.
 Watch the waves crash on the London Arch from a safe distance, or enjoy an intimate experience by kayaking across the waters of Bass Strait.
 The waters near the Great Ocean Road are littered with rock formations, so only skilled paddlers should attempt to reach the London Arch.